scala/scala3/docs/_spec/11-annotations.md

 Annotations may apply to definitions, types, or expressions.
 An annotation of a definition appears in front of that definition.
 An annotation of a type appears after that type.
-An annotation of an expression ´e´ appears after the expression ´e´, separated by a colon.
+An annotation of an expression appears after that expression, separated by a colon.
 More than one annotation clause may apply to an entity.
 The order in which these annotations are given does not matter.